Sebagabones/Server-Side-Rendered-Includes/README.md

 Basically, if you are wanting to use vanilla HTML/CSS in your website, and don't want to have to update a bunch of files everytime you change your footer, this might save you a bunch of time lol.

 ### Future plans.
-As mentioned above.
-I do want to add an an option that copies the all the contents of the entire input folder to the output folder, and only updates the HTML.
 Likewise, adding an argument that allows you to select with files types you want to search for include statements in is planned, as it would allow use with `.jsx` files, and possibly CSS files ect.
 Another future addition would be to add in the ablity to nest include statements in template files.
 This *might* already work, but I have not tested it, and there is the potential to get stuck in a endless loop, so for the time being I would not recommend include statements inside templates.